Family Lawyer

 Circumstances for Terminating Alimony

 Alimony may be terminated due to specific grounds that alter the recipient’s requirement for support.
 The first and foremost reason for its termination is remarriage by the recipient since it is usually indicative of a change in the stability of the finances.
 Similarly, cohabitation with a new partner may assume that the recipient’s financial needs are being met and could even be a justification to stop paying alimony.
 Other reasons include a drastic reduction in the payer’s income and a drastic reduction in the recipient’s living expenses, which could also bring about termination of alimony.
-In fact, courts consider such circumstances very cautiously to uphold the intention that is behind spousal support laws in decisions as that of termination of alimo
+In fact, courts consider such circumstances very cautiously to uphold the intention that is behind spousal support laws in decisions as that of termination of alimony.

 Conflict in Alimony Disputes